May 5, 2007 Articles of

 NORMA JEAN ALMODOVAR:

-Nevertheless, because a lot of people might think that's degrading, we don't put
+because a lot of people might think that's degrading, we don't put them in

-two men to go into a boxing ring and beat each other bloody for money," she
+for two men to go into a boxing ring and beat each other bloody for money,"

-said, "but it's not legal for me to go in and give someone sexual pleasure for
+she said, "but it's not legal for me to go in and give someone sexual pleasure

 In most of America, prostitution is plagued by violence and disease and often

+legal.
 The sky hasn't fallen.
-In fact, Las Vegas keeps appearing on those "best cities
+In fact, Las Vegas keeps appearing on those

-to live in" lists.
-The sex business in Nevada is relatively safe and clean.
+"best cities to live in" lists.
+The sex business in Nevada is relatively safe

+said.
 "So, you have to ask yourself not, 'Is prostitution a good idea?'
-You have to
+You

 ===============================================